Tonatiuh Gutiérrez Olguín, Gentleman, Scholar, Swimmer

 He won the 1957 36 km Maratona del Golfo Capri-Napoli in 8 hours 58 minutes 28 seconds over a heavily favored and two-time defending champion Alfredo Camarero of Argentina in a close race where Gutiérrez pulled away at the end to win in 19 seconds.

 The year later, Gutiérrez handily won the 1958 Capri-Napoli edition by 41 minutes over Camarero in 11 hours 8 minutes.
-He later finished 4th in the 37 km Atlantic City Around The Island Swim in New Jersey finishing in 12 hours 41 minutes 15 seconds the next month.
+He later finished 4th in the 37 km Atlantic City Around the Island Swim in New Jersey finishing in 12 hours 41 minutes 15 seconds the next month (see photo and results below).

 By 1959 when his aquatic career was nearing its end, the then 29-year-old finished 5th in the Maratona del Golfo Capri-Napoli in 10 hours 31 minutes.
 Later he became a professor of economics at the Universidad Nacional Autónoma de México and promoted the popular and traditional arts.